-If an author has published short stories before publishing a novel, would his/her novel still be eligible for the Best Novel by a New Author award?
+If an author has published short stories before publishing a novel, would their novel still be eligible for the Best Novel by a New Author award?

 Yes.
 Only a novel-length publication counts as the first novel by a new author.

-If an author has self-published or e-published a novel in the past, would his/her first traditionally published novel be eligible for the Best Novel by a New Author award?
+If an author has self-published or e-published a novel in the past, would their first traditionally published novel be eligible for the Best Novel by a New Author award?

 No. An eligible new novel must be the first novel-length work published by the author in any format.
 “Novel-length” is defined as any work greater than 50,000 words.
-(Or greater than 20,000 words for the Middle Grade category.)
+(Or greater than 20,000 words for the youth categories.)

 What is the Whitney Awards Committee?

 The Awards Committee is a group of eight industry professionals.
-The committee president is appointed by the Storymakers Executive Committee.
-The committee president appoints the members of the committee, which must include at least three members of the Storymakers guild.
+The committee president is appointed by the Storymakers, Inc. Board of Directors.
+The committee president appoints the members of the committee.

-Any book written or published by a member of the Whitney Committee is not eligible for the awards during the year that the member serves on the committee.
+Any book written or published by a member of the Whitney Awards Committee is not eligible for the Awards during the awards year that the member serves on the committee.

-What if I think I’ve been nominated but haven’t heard from the Whitney Committee?
+What if I think I’ve been nominated but haven’t heard from the Whitney Awards Committee?

 Please contact the committee through the contact form on this website.
-The committee highly encourages all authors to have a contact email on their website, blog, or other location that will come up in a google search.
-We need to be able to contact you either directly, or through your publicist.
+The committee highly encourages all authors to have a contact email on their website, blog, or other location that will come up in a Google search.
+We need to be able to contact you either directly or through your publicist.

 Why aren’t plays/picture books/poetry/other types of literature included in the Whitney Awards?